 The Half of It

-This quintessential Netflix original is extremely layered in its exploration of love, sexuality, and friendship.
-If you want to watch something heart-warming this pride month, The Half of It is the perfect pick.
+This quintessential Netflix original is extremely layered in exploring love, sexuality, and friendship.
+If you want to watch something heartwarming this Pride Month, The Half of It is the perfect pick.

 Carol